Mesothelioma Survivor Stories

 - Give you a second opinion to ensure you have the correct diagnosis

-Get Emotional Support
+3. Seek Emotional Support

 Developing a strong support system is key to maintaining a positive outlook and quality of life while battling mesothelioma.
-This might include seeing a licensed counselor, attending mesothelioma support groups to meet other patients and survivors, or talking to friends and family.
+This might include seeing a licensed counselor, joining mesothelioma support groups to meet other patients and survivors, or talking to friends and family.

 Learn how other patients have navigated the medical, emotional, and financial aspects of living with mesothelioma in our Free Survivors Guide.

-Remembering Mesothelioma Survivors We’ve Lost
+Honoring Mesothelioma Survivors We’ve Lost

 Mary Jane Williams